Deepin: History

+Starting with the release of Version 23 in August 2024, Deepin began to provide improved hardware support for processor architectures other than x86: install media and packages for ARM64 and RISC-V processors were added to the existing support for x86 and LoongArch.

 Overview

-Deepin ships a mix of open-source and proprietary programs such as Google Chrome, Spotify and Steam.
-It also includes a software suite of applications developed by Deepin Technology, as well as WPS Office, 360 Security Guard, CodeWeavers' CrossOver and many others.
+Deepin includes a mix of open-source and proprietary programs such as Google Chrome, Spotify and Steam.
+It also includes a software suite of applications developed by Deepin Technology, as well as WPS Office, 360 Security Guard, and many others.